ensi-platform/core-components/README.md

 # React Component Library

-This library makes it easy to create interfaces using the Greensight Design System (GDS) framework.
+This library makes it easy to create interfaces using the Greensight Design System (GDS) library.

 ---